Sand Creek massacre: Escalation of hostilities

 At the end of 1863 and in the beginning of 1864, word was received that a coalition was to be formed among the plains tribes to "drive the whites out of the country."
 In the spring and summer of 1864, the Sioux, Comanches, Kiowas, Cheyennes, and Arapahos were engaged in active hostilities which led to the murder of numerous civilians, the destruction of livestock and crops, supplies to the region being cut off, and the Colorado settlers in danger of starvation or murder at the hands of the plains tribes.

+On April 12, men of the 1st Colorado Cavalry Regiment attacked Cheyenne men near Frémont's Orchard without any first attempt at parley or peace.

 On April 13, a herdsman working for Irving, Jackmann & Company reported that Cheyennes and Arapahos had driven off 60 oxen and 12 horses and mules from their camp south of Denver.
+George Bent (a half-Cheyenne, half-white man who survived the ensuing Sand Creek Massacre along with other members of his family and tribe) disputes this version of the story.
+According to Bent, "One day in April some Cheyennes from one of these camps were out hunting and found a number of oxen straying about among the sand hills.
+As they did not know to whom the animals belonged they drove them to camp, intending to keep them until someone could lay claim to them....
+The Indians had no use for the oxen; there were plenty of buffalo on that range that winter, and the Indians never would eat "tame meat" when they could get buffalo."

 A small contingent of soldiers, led by Lieutenant Clark Dunn, was sent to repossess the livestock.
-The ensuing confrontation resulted in the death of four of the soldiers, and the tribes maintained possession of the stolen livestock.
+The ensuing confrontation resulted in the death of four of the soldiers, and the tribes maintained possession of the livestock.

+Lieutenant George Eayre was also sent to find and demand return of the oxen.
+If the request to return the animals was refused, Eayre was to attack the camp.
+Without following the order to first parley, Eayre and his men burned and plundered Crow Chief's camp of seventy lodges, which they abandoned once they were alerted to the approach of Eayre's forces.
+Eayre's men then found, plundered, and burned Chief Coon's camp (which Coon's band had likewise fled after being alerted of Eayre's approach by their scouts).